What is dry skin and what does it look like on babies and children?

 To avoid dry skin, is it necessary to drink a lot of water?

-Drinking a lot of water does not necessarily mean hydrated, moisturized skin.
-The human body is made up of 75% water, so it’s not something the skin is lacking.
+Drinking a lot of water does not necessarily equal hydrated, moisturized skin.
+The human body is made up of 75% water, so the skin is certainly not lacking water.
 Drinking more water than the body needs can actually put a strain on the organs responsible for urine production and collection.
 The immediate result is a continuous need to urinate.
 In the longer run, drinking excess water also causes water retention, especially on the abdomen, thighs and buttocks.
 The swelling caused by water retention can cause edema, or the accumulation of fluid in the interstitial spaces of the body.
-This can contribute to or worsen cellulite (panniculitis adiposa).
+This can contribute or worsen cellulite (panniculitis adiposa).

 Recommended products: